Accentian/CRUD-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Manually Creating this Blitz.js CRUD App
+# Manually Creating this Blitz.js CRUD App: Installation and Setup

 The following is a tutorial on how to develop the exact CRUD app displayed in this repo.
 You need to install Blitz.js and Node.js.
 I would recommend starting from here through this link: https://blitzjs.com/docs/get-started#set-up-your-computer.